hosseinfani/ReQue/README.md

 - `abstractqueryexpansion.{retrieval method}.{metric}`: the original evaluation value for a retrieval method=[`bm25`, `bm25.rm3`, `qld`, `qld.rm3`] in terms of an evaluation metric=[`map`];

-- `star_model_count`: number of golden expansions (optimal refined queries) that improve the original evaluation value.
+- `star_model_count`: number of golden expansions (optimal revised queries) that improve the original evaluation value.
 Equivalently, the number of golden expanded queries for the original query;

-- `method.{i}`: the name of the i-th expansion method (expander) that expanded (refined) the original query and improved the original evaluation value;
+- `method.{i}`: the name of the i-th expansion method (expander) that expanded (revised) the original query and improved the original evaluation value;

-- `metric.{i}`: the evaluation value of the i-th golden expanded query (optimal refined query);
+- `metric.{i}`: the evaluation value of the i-th golden expanded query (optimal revised query);

 - `query.{i}`: the i-th golden expanded query;